 - The importance of property maintenance can never be underestimated.
 And it gets even more important where vacant buildings are concerned.
 The most important thing here is to make it a point of servicing the various systems periodically – sprinkler, fire protection, detection systems etc. etc. This can be done, say on a quarterly basis, so as to keep the systems in working order.

 - Get rid of any materials or debris that may be hazardous, including pollutants, chemicals, and combustibles that could result to fire, leaks or contamination.
+You may also consider getting your property inspected or tested for radon.
+If radon is detected, do not delay any radon mitigation solutions your inspector may have recommended.

 - It’s a good idea to conduct frequent walkthroughs around the property.
 This can be done at various intervals of the day, and it helps spot any ‘developments’ that may have occurred.
 Regardless of the property’s location, see to it that it is inspected at least once a week.

 - Consider contracting a security firm or inquire from the local police department if they can include the property in their routine nightly patrols.
 This will help in thwarting any potential vandals.
+You can also invest in home security systems.

 Unoccupied buildings are usually open to potential damage from a number of sources, including the ones we have outlined here.
 Perhaps it’s time you considered signing up for vacant property insurance.